Trusted WordPress tutorials, when you need them most.

 How to Fix Fatal Error: Maximum Execution Time Exceeded in WordPress

-Typically, this problem occurs when a PHP script in WordPress takes a long time to run and reaches the maximum time limit set by your WordPress hosting server.
-The time limit is important because it helps prevent the abuse of server resources.
+This error typically occurs when a PHP script in WordPress takes longer to run than the time limit set by your hosting server.
+While this limit helps prevent server resource abuse, it can sometimes interfere with legitimate WordPress operations.

-In this article, we will show you how to fix the fatal error: maximum execution time exceeded in WordPress.
+In this article, we will show you several methods to fix the ‘Fatal error: Maximum execution time exceeded’ in WordPress, whether you’re tech-savvy or a complete beginner.

 Fix Fatal Error: Maximum Execution Time Exceeded in WordPress Easily